Fashion Designer Resume Guide + Tips + Example

 Bachelor of Arts Fashion Design

-5 essentials of a top fashion designer resume
+5 essentials of a top resume for a fashion designer

 Contact details

-This section will have all the information needed to contact you for an interview.
-The standard goes: full name, city, state and ZIP code, followed by phone number and email address.
-Finally, add a professional website, like your fashion design portfolio, LinkedIn profile or any other professional networking profile.
+This section of your fashion designer creative resume will have all the information required to contact you for an interview.
+Include your full name, city, state and ZIP code, followed by phone number and email address.
+Finally, add a professional website, like your fashion design portfolio, LinkedIn profile or any other professional networking profiles that you have.

-In no more than five sentences, you will let the recruiter know: how long you have been in the industry, one or two professional accomplishments and your job-relevant skills.
-Pick your best to grab the hiring manager’s attention.
+Your fashion designer resume summary should include how long you have been in the industry, one or two professional accomplishments and your job-relevant skills.

 Skills